alexanderkoller/aaba/README.md

 ## ABC music notation

-The ABA uses text files in [ABC format](http://abcnotation.com/) both for the input files (melody + chords) and for the output files (arrangement).
+AABA uses text files in [ABC format](http://abcnotation.com/) both for the input files (melody + chords) and for the output files (arrangement).
 You need to prepare the melody and chords in ABC format yourself, and you will need additional software for viewing and playing the generated arrangements.

 There is quite a bit of software for editing, viewing, and playing ABC files.
 You need to be careful that your ABC software supports ABC version 2.1; older versions of ABC did not support multiple voices.
 I have been quite happy with [EasyABC](https://www.nilsliberg.se/ksp/easyabc/).